Table of Contents

-The treatment of neuroblastoma depends on the age of onset and on the stage of diagnosis.
-In cases of local foci without MYCN amplification, a spontaneous regression of the tumor is not uncommon so that treatment can be temporizing at first.
-In stages I and II, surgery would be the first step to be followed, just as in stage III, by a combined chemotherapy and possibly radiation.
-In Stage IV, an additional 131J-MIBG-therapy and an autologous bone marrow transplant become necessary.
+The treatment for neuroblastoma depends on the age of onset and the stage at diagnosis.
+In cases of local foci without MYCN amplification, spontaneous regression of the tumor is not uncommon so that treatment can be temporizing at first.
+In stages I and II, surgery would be the first step.
+Surgery is also performed in stage III with combined chemotherapy and possibly radiation.
+In stage IV, additional 131J-MIBG therapy and an autologous bone marrow transplant become necessary.

 For maintenance treatment, retinoids and arsenic trioxide are administered.
-Retinoles trigger a decreased proliferation and MYCN expression.
-Additionally, topoisomerase-I inhibitors like topotecan are used more and more frequently.
+Retinols trigger decreased proliferation and MYCN expression.
+Additionally, topoisomerase-I inhibitors such as topotecan are being used more frequently.

-Prognosis in stage I and II is promising with a cure rate above 90%.
-In stage III and IV-S, the 5-year survival rate is about 60–70%.
-For stage IV, prognosis is very bad.
+The prognosis in stages I and II is promising, with a cure rate above 90%.
+In stage III and IV-S, the 5-year survival rate is approx. 60–70%.
+For stage IV, the prognosis is notably poor.

-Negative prognostic factors include high lactate dehydrogenase, age > 1 year, bad resectability of the tumor and amplification of N-myc.
+Negative prognostic factors include high lactate dehydrogenase, age > 1 year, poor resectability of the tumor, and amplification of N-myc.

 Follow-up diagnostics and aftercare of neuroblastoma

-Follow-up diagnostics use radiological procedures to track a reduction in size and to thus see if the patient responds to the treatment.
-Also, the tumor markers homovanillic acid and vanillylmandelic acid can be used to assess the progress of therapy.
-In aftercare, tumor markers and radiologocial tests are used to not only rule out a relapse but also to notify about delayed side-effects of chemotherapy like cardiotoxic effects and audiologic damages.
+Follow-up diagnostics include radiological procedures to track a reduction in size and to determine if the patient responds to the treatment.
+Moreover, the tumor markers homovanillic acid and vanillylmandelic acid can be used to assess the progress of therapy.
+In aftercare, tumor markers and radiological tests are used not only to rule out a relapse but also to determine the occurrence of any delayed side effects of chemotherapy such as cardiotoxic effects and audiologic damage.